 The main goal of sqlite3_helper.py is to create a wrapper around SQLite3 which allows one to use SQL databases similarly to how one might use a Pandas dataframes or a log file.
 Although perhaps not the typical use for a SQL database, I have found that it is convenient to store progressively-generated data sets in a standalone file rather than in short-term memory; such a file can then be read by data visualization software to create a live view of the data as it is generated.
 While this functionality could be implemented by periodically writing relevant dataframes to their associated csv files, I have found a variety of benefits to keeping all information in a single db file.

-There are many functions contained in sqlite3_helper.py so here is a high-level summary of these functions and their arguments:
+Beyond the ConnectionManager class, there are many functions contained in the sqlite3_helper.py script.
+As such, here is a high-level summary of these various functions and their arguments:

 Functions for adding and deleting tables in a db file